-When the TAA petition is received, the USDOL's Trade Adjustment Assistance Program conducts a fact-finding investigation.
-The OE&T shall assist the Secretary in the review of the petition by verifying such information and providing other assistance as the Secretary may request.
+When the TAA petition is received, the USDOL Trade Adjustment Assistance Program conducts a fact-finding investigation.
+OE&T shall assist the Secretary in the review of the petition by verifying such information and providing other assistance as the Secretary may request.
 This investigation determines whether a significant number or proportion of the workers of the firm have become totally or partially separated or are threatened to become totally or partially separated, and whether imports or a shift in production or services to a foreign country contributed importantly to these actual or threatened separations and to a decline in sales or in production of articles or supply of services.
+Workers in public agencies may also qualify for assistance where an agency has acquired from a foreign country services like or directly competitive with the services the agency supplies.
 It is USDOL's responsibility to investigate the facts.
 They are required to make an eligibility determination within 40 days after a petition is filed.
 If the petition is approved and the workers are certified as eligible to participate in the TAA program, workers covered by a certification may contact their state workforce agency to apply for individual services and benefits.
 These benefits are provided at no expense to employers.

 When a decision has been made by USDOL, the certification or denial is sent to the Nebraska Commissioner of Labor and the Trade Unit.
-The Secretary of Labor publishes a summary of the determination in the Federal Register and on the USDOL website (http://www.doleta.gov/tradeact/taa/taa\search\form.cfm) together with the Secretary's reasons for making such determination.
+The Secretary of Labor publishes a summary of the determination in the Federal Register and on USDOL's website (www.doleta.gov/tradeact/taa/taa_search_form.cfm) together with the Secretary's reasons for making such determination.